mylette/vim-gym/README.rst

 3. Configure ``suffixesadd`` by adding file extension corresponding to the markup language of your choice.
-If you are planning to use both reStructuredText and Markdown for taking notes you can add both extensions in form of comma separated list
+If you are planning to use both reStructuredText and Markdown for taking notes you can add both extensions in the form of comma separated list

 .. code:: vim